Venafi/vault-pki-monitor-venafi/README.md

   * `PLUGIN_MIN_PORT`: Specifies the minimum port value that will be assigned to the listener.
   * `PLUGIN_MAX_PORT`: Specifies the maximum port value that will be assigned to the listener.

-## Quickstart.
-Venafi Policy check
+## Quickstart: Enabling Venafi Policy Enforcement

-Venafi Policy Check limits the PKI role based on Venafi Trust Protection Platform policies or Venafi Cloud zones.
-Policy check is configured in venafi-policy path, you can restrict this path for InfoSec team only using Vault policies.
+Venafi Policy limits the PKI role based on Venafi Platform policies or Venafi Cloud zones.
+Policy enforcement is configured using the special *venafi-policy* path which InfoSec teams can use to require compliance from a Vault CA.

-1. Write default Venafi policy configuration into venafi-policy path:
+1. Write default Venafi policy configuration into *venafi-policy* path:
     1. For Trust Protection Platform:
     ```
     vault write pki/venafi-policy/default \